visageeee/alephone-sprintathon/README.md

 ## Pistol scope

 When enabled, the secondary trigger activates a scope while carrying only one .44 Magnum pistol.
-The scope provides increased magnification, hides the first-person weapon and adds aiming sway and visible recoil.
-Reloading temporarily leaves the scoped view.
-The normal secondary weapon remains available while carrying two pistols.

 ## Sprintathon HUD

 The optional Sprintathon HUD is installed with packaged and `make install` builds.
-It provides a circular motion tracker, compact health and oxygen meters, weapon silhouettes, magazine counts and weapon-specific ammunition graphics.
+It is an attempt to make a minimal and aesthetically appropriate HUD with special features such as a self-hiding weapons list and low health flicker distortions.

 Select it from the HUD or plugin preferences after installation.